superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_wait.md

   # Wait for pod "busybox1" to be Ready
   kubectl wait --for='jsonpath={.status.conditions[?(@.type=="Ready")].status}=True' pod/busybox1

-  # Wait for the service "loadbalancer" to have ingress.
+  # Wait for the service "loadbalancer" to have ingress
   kubectl wait --for=jsonpath='{.status.loadBalancer.ingress}' service/loadbalancer

   # Wait for the pod "busybox1" to be deleted, with a timeout of 60s, after having issued the "delete" command